kengraf/GenCyber/LessonPlanFriday.md

 ## LEARNING OUTCOMES
 - Demonstrate the ability to think like an adversary and identify what can go wrong on a website
-- Demonstrate the ability to use Internet resources to gather relevant information during a reconnaissance effort.
+- Demonstrate the ability to use Internet resources to gather relevant information.
-- Learn about different types of vulnerabilities that are typical for websites.
+- Apply knowledge about different types of ciphers.
-- Learn the basics of web ethical hacking and exploitation.
+- Learn the about cybersecurity career resources.

 ## LESSON DETAILS
 ### Assessment
 The assessment for this lesson is a combination of informal observation and game statistics:
-- The number of students answering ..
-TBD
+- The number of students correctly answering challenges.

 ### Differentiated Learning Opportunities
-Advanced students can learn more TBD
+Advanced students will have the opportunity to create their own challenges.

 ## LESSON PREPARATION
-### General TBD
+### General
+Validate instructor and student connectivity.
+Instructor should review the hints to understand how each challenge can be solved.
+This is especially import for the harder challenges.

-### SOFTWARE TBD
+### SOFTWARE
+No local software installs are needed.

 ## LESSON
 ### Category: Sanity
 Just a validity check to make sure everyone knows how to submit a flag (right answer)